bkuhlmann/auther/README.md

     app/views/auther/session/new.html

-The form uses `@account_presenter` instance variable which is an instance of the Auther::Presenter::Account presenter (as mentioned above).
+The form uses `@account` instance variable which is an instance of the Auther::Presenter::Account presenter (as mentioned above).
 The form can be stylized by attaching new styles to the .authorization class (see [auther.scss](app/assets/stylesheets/auther/auther.scss) for details).

 ## Controller